Karateka (video game): Development

 Karateka was developed by Jordan Mechner while he was a student at Yale University as a side project between classes.
 Having learned computer programming using the Apple II, he had written a clone of Asteroids and a modified version he titled Deathbounce.
 He submitted Deathbounce to Broderbund.
-The company declined but sent him a copy of Choplifter, then one of its top selling games.
+The company declined but sent him a copy of Choplifter, then one of its top-selling games.
 He recognized from this game that he could pursue original game concepts instead of having to remake existing ones.

 Mechner focused on a karate-themed game, influenced by the graphic features of Choplifter, his ongoing film studies and film clubs at Yale, and recent karate lessons.
 He drew inspiration from Japanese Ukiyo-e woodblock print art, and the cinematic works of Akira Kurosawa, early Disney animated films, and silent pictures—which he said "convey such powerful emotion and atmosphere without a word being spoken".
 Combining cinematic techniques with game elements, he programmed some of the screen wipes from the film Seven Samurai.
 Mechner reflected that he did not consider the game as a "fighting game", but instead that of "a story-based game where the gameplay mechanic is fighting".

 Mechner wanted to create fluid animations within the Apple II's eight-frame-per-second capacity, but this was hampered by the presence of additional on-screen elements, such as one of the palace gates.
 He found that the computer could not animate and play music (limited to one-note tones) at the same time, forcing him to adapt.
-To create the animations, he used rotoscoping, the process of hand-drawing cartoons superimposed atop each frame of film of his karate instructor demonstrating various moves.
+To create the animations, he used rotoscoping, hand-drawing cartoons atop frames of film of his karate instructor demonstrating various moves.
 His father, Francis Mechner, created the soundtrack.
-Development took approximately two years, and he submitted the game to Broderbund late in his sophomore year at Yale.
+Development took about two years, and he submitted the game to Broderbund late in his sophomore year at Yale.

 Though set in Japan, the hero and heroine have blonde hair.
-Broderbund stated that the blonde-haired character design was influenced by Japanese preferences in manga comics, then commonly featuring blonde-haired protagonists in adventure stories.
+Broderbund said that the blonde-haired character design was influenced by Japanese preferences in manga comics, then commonly featuring blonde-haired protagonists in adventure stories.

 Ports

-Mechner believed that Robert Cook's versions for the newer Commodore 64 and Atari 800 were the best ports, with some superior features including enabling his father to reorchestrate the music.
-Ports to the Amstrad CPC and MS-DOS appeared in 1986, to the Atari 7800 in 1987, the Atari ST in 1988, and ZX Spectrum in 1990 though only released in Spain and in Spanish.
+Mechner believed that Veda Cook's versions for the Commodore 64 and Atari 8-bit computers were the best ports, with some superior features including enabling his father to reorchestrate the music.
+Ports to the Amstrad CPC and MS-DOS appeared in 1986, to the Atari 7800 in 1987, the Atari ST and PC-98 in 1988, and ZX Spectrum in 1990 (the latter only in Spain).
 The game was released in Japan for the Famicom in 1985, ported by Soft Pro, and specifying its martial art as Nanto Saishi Ken (南斗再試拳 South Dipper Retry Fist).
 A Game Boy port was done with the name Master Karateka for Asia and featured changes such as the inclusion of an experience system.